#4834

 If you approach a demon lord with a low amount of gold, they automatically become hostile.

 Dragons that generate at level creation time also spawn a hoard of gold beneath them, similar to how concealing monsters generate items to hide beneath.
-Possibly, their AI recognizes the horde as theirs and they are reluctant to stray off of it or far from it as long as there is gold there.
+Possibly, their AI recognizes the hoard as theirs and they are reluctant to stray off of it or far from it as long as there is gold there.

 Rather than placing random amounts of gold on each tile in a special room that generates gold on each tile (zoo, leprechaun hall, and any other that might get added), bias it so that there is more gold in the corners and along the walls, on the basis that things tend to accumulate in the corners of rooms.
 Should work on irregularly shaped rooms as well as rectangular ones.